EBIvariation/vcf-validator/README.md

 ## Build

-If you would like to use an unreleased version of vcf-validator, you can clone the repository and build it under 4 platforms: Docker (generates Linux binary without installing dependencies), Linux, macOS and Windows.
-A statically linked executable will be generated, which means you won't need to install any dependencies to run it.
+If you would like to use an unreleased version of vcf-validator, you can clone the repository and build it under 3 platforms: Linux, macOS and Windows.
+A statically linked executable will be generated, which means you won't need to install any dependencies in the machine that will run it; only install the dependencies in the machine that will build it.

-### Docker

-The easiest way to build vcf-validator is using the Docker image provided with the source code.
-This will create an executable that can be run on any Linux machine.

-1. Install and configure Docker following [their tutorial](https://docs.docker.com/engine/getstarted/).
-2. Create the Docker image:
-    1. Clone this Git repository: `git clone https://github.com/EBIvariation/vcf-validator.git`
-    2. Move to the folder the code was downloaded to: `cd vcf-validator`
-    3. Build the image: `docker build -t ebivariation/vcf-validator docker/`.
-Please replace `ebivariation` with your user account if you plan to push this image to [Docker Hub](https://hub.docker.com).
-3. Build the executable running `docker run -v ${PWD}:/tmp ebivariation/vcf-validator`.
-Again, replace `ebivariation` with your user name if necessary.

-Executables will be created in the `build/bin` subfolder.

 ### Linux